krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

                 // target is in the interval [i, m-1] j = m - 1
             } else {
-                // The first element less than target is in the interval [i, m-1] j = m - 1
+                // The rightmost element less than target is in the interval [i, m-1] j = m - 1
             }
         }